 Wide area gaming (including AR/VR)

 There are other ways of looking at vertical.
 Vertical integration is really a competition/anti-trust term, rather than a technical term.
-In that context it describes a technical situation that some set of functionalities that may be provided by the same company could actually in practise also be provided by different companies.
+In that context it describes a technical situation that some set of functionalities that may be provided by the same company could actually in practice also be provided by different companies.
 So, for instance, "5G" is "vertically integrated" because it actually assumes - from the technical spec - that a single commercial provider will be responsible for a whole range of different features that are not really separable.
 But IEEE 802 is not "vertically integrated" in that sense because you could just as well have different operators of

 different networks (one does wired, someone else wireless, etc).